pingidentity/terraform-provider-pingone/docs/resources/group.md

 ### Required

 - `environment_id` (String) The ID of the environment to create the group in.
-- `name` (String) The name of the group
+- `name` (String) The name of the group.

 ### Optional

-- `description` (String) A description to apply to the group
+- `description` (String) A description to apply to the group.
-- `external_id` (String) A user defined ID that represents the counterpart group in an external system
+- `external_id` (String) A user defined ID that represents the counterpart group in an external system.
-- `population_id` (String) The ID of the population that the group should be assigned to
+- `population_id` (String) The ID of the population that the group should be assigned to.
 - `user_filter` (String) A SCIM filter to dynamically assign users to the group.
-Examples are found in the (PingOne online documentation)[https://docs.pingidentity.com/bundle/pingone/page/kti1564020489340.html]
+Examples are found in the [PingOne online documentation](https://docs.pingidentity.com/bundle/pingone/page/kti1564020489340.html).

 ### Read-Only